cbrafter/CrowdTLL/README.md

 # Junction Jam
 Jam at the junction - can you beat the queues and get the cars past the traffic lights faster than everyone else?
 Interactive traffic simulation for all ages.

-An open source traffic light control game for outreach events with potential for crowd sourcing data.
+An open source traffic light control game for engagement events with potential for crowd sourcing data.
 See it in action on [YouTube](https://youtu.be/o_phwO31nIk)

 *Please acknowledge the author and other relevant contributors in any derivative works.
 Not for commercial use.*
 *Copyright 2017: Craig B. Rafter*